FisaGamer/docs/docs/themes.md

 no advantages and only disadvantages.

-On the CSS side, it is recommended to use the default framework of the cms which is [Bootstrap 4](https://getbootstrap.com), this will make it easier to realize your theme and will be compatible with the new plugins. so you don't have to make constant updates.
+On the CSS side, it is recommended to use the default framework of the cms which is [Bootstrap 4](https://getbootstrap.com), this will make it easier to realize a theme and will be compatible with the new plugins. so you don't have to make constant updates.
 But you can of course use the CSS framework of your choice.